mobipy

 Basic usage

-It is useful to look at the central model concepts to understand what we mean by certain concepts below like (“parameter”, “state variable”, “identifier”, etc.).
+It is useful to look at the central model concepts to understand what we mean by certain terms below like (“parameter”, “state variable”, “identifier”, etc.).

 First you need to load a model application using